spqr/mootunes/demodulator/README.md

   output signals and interpret them by eye.
 Remember that the analog signal from the reader is FSK.

-* XXX what to look for?
+* Compare the signals of input channel, output channel and received channel to see whether the bit streams are same.
+If the bit streams are not same, check whether left or lower the voltalge level of bit power channel can make them same.

-The capacitor ZZ adjusts the voltage level that separates a low signal from a high signal.
-XXX what's the present value of capacitor ZZ?
-How can we tell what the ideal value is?
+The capacitor C2 adjusts the voltage level that separates a low signal from a high signal.
+The present value of capacitor is 0.1uF?
+Once the change of capacitor value renders more mismatches of bit streams of the input, output, and received channels, the ideal value of the capacitor is found?